Quantum Logic Gate Synthesis as a Markov Decision Process: Compilation of single-qubit gates

 We could estimate the dynamics by uniformly randomly sampling quaternions, track which discrete state the sampled quaternions belong to, evolve them under the actions and track the resultant discrete state and reward obtained as a result, just as we did in the previous section.
 However, here we now estimate the environment dynamics by simply rolling out gate sequences.
 Each rollout is defined as starting from the identity gate, then successively applying either an $H$ or $T$ gate with equal probability until some fixed number $K$ of actions have been performed.
 The probabilities for the identity action $p(s^{\prime}, r | s, a = I)$ are simply estimated by recording that $(s^{\prime}, a = I)$ led to $(s^{\prime}, r)$ at each step that we sample $(s^{\prime}, r)$ when performing some other action $a \neq I$ in some other state $s \neq s^{\prime}$.
-The number of actions per rollout $K$ is set by the desired accuracy, which the Solovay-Kitaev theorem informs us is $O(\text{polylog}(1/\epsilon))$ \cite{Solovay-Kitaev-algo}.
+The number of actions per rollout $K$ is set by the desired accuracy, which the Solovay-Kitaev theorem informs us is $O(\text{polylog}(1/\epsilon))$ \cite{Solovay-Kitaev-algo}, and in our case has an upper bound given by Eq.~\ref{eqn:MDP-steady-state}.
 Estimating the environment dynamics in this manner is similar in spirit to off-policy learning in typical reinforcement learning algorithms, such as $Q$-learning \cite{Sutton-barto}.